mayamccann/Web-APIs-Code-Quiz/README.md

 ## 💡 User Story
+AS A Bootcamp student with knowledge with JavaScript, HTML and CSS I WANT to build a webpage that showcases my Web APIs Code Quiz SO THAT I can share a webpage that offers Users exposure to learning and reviewing the knowledge I have obtained within the computer science field.
+I WANT to focus on catering to all in the professional and education world to benefit those by learning additional knowledge through completion of the quiz.

 ## 💡 Acceptance Criteria
+GIVEN I must build an interactive webpage
+WHEN I identify the importance of building a functional Web APIs Coding Quiz THEN I will begin with creating the code for the HTML file THEN I will write a code for the CSS file
+WHEN I will complete the code for the JavaScript file THEN I will start building the webpage for the top results/highscores WHEN I add variables and functions and if statements to the JS file THEN I will test the functionality of the Web APIs Code Quiz on the webpage and use the console of the webpage to identify the arrays and other functional aspects of my JavaScript code THEN I will confirm the usefulness of the Web APIs Code Quiz by completing the quiz and submitting my final scores WHEN I review the layout of the entire webpage
+THEN I will test the functionality of the webpage
+WHEN I view the webpage thoroughly and check if the webpage meets all requirments and all instructions are followed THEN when the completed webpage has complete functionality, quality appearance and displays the proper Web APIs Coding Quiz

 ## 💡 Mock-Up
 The following image shows the web application's appearance and functionality (Browser View on a Desktop)